-MySQL Toolkit’s Show Grants tool can now separate grants into individual statements, convert them into REVOKE statements, and help you remove users from a server, even if your server doesn’t support DROP USER.
+MySQL Toolkit’s Show Grants tool can now separate grants into individual statements, convert them into REVOKE

 Changes